Sunil Narine: Domestic and T20 franchise career

 In May 2018, he was named as one of the ten marquee players for the first edition of the Global T20 Canada cricket tournament.
 On 3 June 2018, he was selected to play for the Montreal Tigers in the players' draft for the inaugural edition of the tournament.

-In 2018 Indian Premier League he became the most valuable player, this was his second MVP award, after his debut season in 2012 Indian Premier League.
+In 2018 Indian Premier League he became the most valuable player, this was his second MVP award, after his debut season in 2012 IPL.

 In October 2018, he was named in the squad for the Dhaka Dynamites team, following the draft for the 2018–19 Bangladesh Premier League.
 In March 2019, Narine played in his 100th match in the IPL.

 In June 2019, he was selected to play for the Montreal Tigers franchise team in the 2019 Global T20 Canada tournament.
 In July 2020, he was named in the Trinbago Knight Riders squad for the 2020 Caribbean Premier League.
 In February 2021, during the 2020–21 Super50 Cup, Narine played in his 100th List A match.

 In April 2022, he was bought by the Oval Invincibles for the 2022 season of The Hundred in England.

+On 29 March 2024, he became the fourth player overall to play 500 T20 matches, during the 2024 Indian Premier League.
+He also became the first spinner and the first player from KKR to achieve the feat.

+On 16 April 2024, he scored his first century in the IPL with 109 from 56 balls for Kolkata Knight Riders against Rajasthan Royals.

+In IPL 2024, he won the MVP award for the 3rd time (the most by a single player), as his performance along with the overall team performance lead to KKR's 3rd title.

+In 2025 Major League Cricket, he was stand in captain for Jason Holder for two matches for Los Angeles Knight Riders.